edwardtanguay/typescript66/README.md

 This project uses the [MIT License](https://choosealicense.com/licenses/mit).
 Feel free to use, change, share, and distribute freely.

-## More mini-frameworks like this here:
+## Discover more mini-frameworks like this here:

 http://onespace.netlify.app/miniframeworks